-10. Your nut is too high
+11. Your nut is too high

 Maybe you got your intonation set properly at the 12th fret, but you find that notes and chords played in the first few (lower) positions are always noticeably sharp.
 This is usually a sign that the guitar nut is too high.
 When doing a setup, it’s not uncommon (for those who are inexperienced) to forget or simply not know that setting the nut height is a part of the whole operation.
 If the nut is too high, the notes closest to the nut can be sharp when fretted, regardless of how precisely you set the intonation at the 12th fret.

-11. You have too much relief (forward bow) in your neck
+13. You have too much relief (forward bow) in your neck

 Having too much relief (forward bow) in your guitar neck is a double whammy: not only will it make your action excessively high, it actually shortens the physical length of the string.
 These two factors together will cause your fretted notes to be sharp at the 12th fret, no matter how much you try to compensate at the guitar’s bridge.

-12. Your action is too high
+14. Your action is too high

 If you just have excessively high action in-general, your fretted note at the 12th fret will always be sharp compared to the open string.
 No matter how far backward you move your guitar’s saddles, you just can’t get that fretted note in tune.
 Of course, if your action is so high that you can’t get the strings to intonate properly, then the guitar is probably unplayable anyway.

-14. Your bridge is in the wrong position
+17. Your bridge is in the wrong position

 Now we’re getting into the “rare but catastrophic” territory.
 You’ll usually only encounter this one on really cheap guitars or on used guitars where bad repair work was done.
 Rarely will a high quality guitar make it out of the factory with a bridge slightly out of place.
 However, I’m mentioning it because it’s something you want to be on the lookout for when buying used or “factory second” guitars.
 A bad repair job, where the bridge was placed just a tad too far forward/backward, can make that sucker impossible to intonate correctly.
 If this turns out to be the case, your only option is to have the bridge removed and relocated into the proper position.
 How expensive and difficult this is depends on what type of bridge it is.

-15. Your nut is in the wrong position
+18. Your nut is in the wrong position

 Just as a bridge can be placed incorrectly–too far forward or backward–so can the nut.
 Again, it’s rare, but it is one possible cause for severe intonation problems.
 Again, not something that is usually seen on higher quality guitars that are brand new from the manufacturer, but be on the lookout for this if you bought your guitar used or as a “factory second.”
 Depending on what kind of guitar and nut you have, this one can be a little easier to fix than an improperly placed bridge.

-16. Your frets are in the wrong position(s)
+19. Your frets are in the wrong position(s)

 This one’s extremely rare and highly unlikely.
 It goes without saying that if your frets are slightly off, you bought a lemon.
 There’s no way you’re going to get this sucker to intonate properly unless you do major surgery.
 You’d need to pull all the frets, fill the old slots, re-cut new ones, and completely refret the guitar.
 Another option is to buy a whole new neck from the manufacturer or a company like Warmoth Custom Guitar Parts.
 However, neither of those options is realistic for a cheap guitar, as both will likely cost far more than the guitar is actually worth.

-17. Your neck is in the wrong position
+20. Your neck is too far forward or backward in the pocket

-Just about as rare and unlikely as having frets in the wrong spots, if your neck was installed too far forward or backward in the neck pocket, setting intonation can be impossible.
+Just about as rare and unlikely as having frets in the wrong spots, if your neck was installed too far forward or backward in the neck pocket, getting correct intonation can be impossible.
 The good news here is that, if it’s an electric guitar with a bolt-on neck, this one can be easier to fix by a good repairperson.
 If it’s an acoustic, set neck, or neck-through guitar, maybe not so much.
 Depending on the exact nature of the problem, a pro might be able to fix this one for you, but it could be pricey.
 Take it in for an evaluation and estimate if you suspect this is your issue.